t3jaa/Tejaa/_posts/2023-06-25-andaman-nicobar-cuisine.md

 For food enthusiasts, exploring the local markets in the Andaman and Nicobar Islands is a feast for the senses.
 The markets offer a wide array of fresh produce, spices, and local delicacies that will leave you mesmerized.
 The **Aberdeen Bazaar** is a bustling market where you can find everything from fresh fruits and vegetables to spices and seafood, showcasing the famous food of Andaman and Nicobar Islands.

-{% include figure.html url="aberdeen-bazaar.jpg" alt="Vibrant and bustling Aberdeen Bazaar in Andaman-Nicobar, offering local delicacies."%}
+{% include figure.html url="aberdeen-bazaar.jpeg" alt="Vibrant and bustling Aberdeen Bazaar in Andaman-Nicobar, offering local delicacies."%}

 The **Sagarika Government Emporium** is another popular destination, offering a range of local products, including spices, handicrafts, and food items that represent the local food of Andaman and Nicobar Islands.
 Exploring these markets not only gives you the opportunity to taste and buy local ingredients but also allows you to interact with the friendly locals and learn more about their culinary traditions.